 - Time to investigate an incident, understand criticality and scope, and what response actions are necessary,

 - Time to respond to the intrusion, eject the attacker, and contain any damage

 No matter what size the dwell time, one fact remains, organisations, on average, fail to detect a security breach early enough in the kill chain to prevent significant impact or damage.
 So, what can be done to reduce this significant gap in incident response?

-An exercise with our Red Team, to demonstrate how real-world attackers can combine exploits and tactics to achieve their goal.
+An exercise with a Red Team, to demonstrate how real-world attackers can combine exploits and tactics to achieve their goal.
 It is an effective way to show that even the most sophisticated technology in the world means very little to an attacker and will help you to identify your capabilities to detect attackers within your environment and assess your own dwell time.
-This type of exercise can be expanded to include the time respond and capabilities of your Blue Team to defend against our simulated attacks, in a service we call Purple Teaming.
+This type of exercise can be expanded to include the time response and capabilities of the Blue Team to defend against simulated attacks – called Purple Teaming.

 Tips to reduce your dwell time

 Defence In Depth – Creating a network infrastructure with layers like those of an onion.
 At each layer intrusion detection should be put in place.
 Any critical systems and data should be held in the very centre of the network.
 The means of detection should be different throughout the network, prevent an attacker from finding a single IDS bypass.

 Automated detection and response – invest in tools that will provide continuous event collection and monitoring of your assets and threat intelligence.